wzab/gpio-qemu-demo/README.md

 * *On your workstation* run `vncviewer :7` or similar comman allowing you to connect to the container via VNC (the password is `test12`).
 ![obraz](https://github.com/wzab/gpio-qemu-demo/assets/2532225/9e43374d-433e-4637-85d6-397597bf1522)

+## How to prepare and run the demo on Windows
+It is possible to run my demo in `docker` on Windows.
+The repository contains the `build.bat` file for building the image, and `runme.bat` for starting the container.
+Unfortunately, building the image is much slower on Windows than on Linux.
+You also need a VNC client for wndows (I use [TigerVNC](https://tigervnc.org/)).

 ## Running demo in the container's GUI
 * Start two terminals in GUI.